qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 - `yval`: Nominal part of the outcome.
 The outcome is something like expectation value, which is computed from the experiment result with the data processor.
 - `yerr`: Standard error of the outcome, which is mainly due to sampling error.
-- `name`: Unique identifier of the data group.
+- `series_name`: Human readable name of the data series.
 This is defined by the ``data_subfit_map`` option in the :class:`.CurveAnalysis`.
-- `data_uid`: Integer corresponding to a data unique index.
+- `series_id`: Integer corresponding to the name of data series.
 This number is automatically assigned.
 - `category`: A tag for the data group.
 This is defined by a developer of the curve analysis.
 - `shots`: Number of measurement shots used to acquire a data point.
 This value can be defined in the circuit metadata.
 - `analysis`: The name of the curve analysis instance that generated a data point.